Skip to main content

 }

 Important: This step is mandatory.
 Without native SDK initialization, no telemetry will be sent.
-Initialize the SDK as early as possible in onCreate() to ensure app start metrics and early errors are captured accurately.
+Initialize the SDK as early as possible in onCreate() to capture app start metrics and early errors.

 iOS support is coming soon.